-In November 2016, the Government Accounting Standards Board issued GASB Statement No. 83, Certain Asset Retirement Obligations.
-This Statement establishes criteria for determining the timing and pattern of recognition of a liability and a corresponding deferred outflows of resources for asset retirement obligations (AROs).
+In August 2018, the Government Accounting Standards Board issued GASB Statement No. 90, Majority Equity Interests - An Amendment of GASB Statements No. 14 and No. 61.
+This Statement improves the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and improves the relevance of financial statement information for certain component units.
 The Authority does not believe this Statement will have any effect on future financial statements.